One-cusped complex hyperbolic 2-manifolds: Construction of the first example

-The image of $D_3$ in $X_3$ meets each vertical curve $\{z_3\} \times \bbH^2 / \Gam_2$, over which the map $Y \to X_3$ has degree three ramification by Lemma \ref{lem:SIstep3}, in a single point that has four preimages in $Y$.
+Since $X_3$ is a product and $D_3$ embeds away from its cone points of order two by Lemma \ref{lem:SIstep2}, the image of $D_3$ in $X_3$ meets each vertical curve $\{z_3\} \times \Gam_2 \bs \bbH^2$, over which the map $Y \to X_3$ has degree three ramification by Lemma \ref{lem:SIstep3}, in a single point that has four preimages in $Y$.
 Since $D_4 \to D_3$ is of degree four and unramified above the relevant points, $\wh{E}$ must pass through all four preimages.
 Thus $\wh{E}$ is smooth through each lift.